 After graduation he moved to New York and put together his first band.
-They were going to be the house band for an off Broadway play called Rockstars NYC, but the show only ran for three weeks.
+They were going to be the house band for an off-Broadway play called Rockstars NYC, but the show only ran for three weeks.
 Still, Tranter's over the top performances started a buzz.
-His second album, Tear Me Together was meant to push emotional buttons with depictions of the extremes of love and hate, life and death.
-The album cover art featured Tranter's "dead" body being dragged out of a bathroom and people either loved it or hated it.
-But Tranter knew the value of a good visual, and the record's notoriety help increase his underground profile.
+His second album, Tear Me Together, was meant to push emotional buttons with depictions of the extremes of love and hate, life and death.
+The album cover art featured Tranter's "dead" body being dragged out of a bathroom, and people either loved it or hated it.
+But Tranter knew the value of a good visual, and the record's notoriety helped increase his underground profile.